Cottonwood borer

 The cottonwood borer (Plectrodera scalator) is a species of longhorn beetle found in the United States east of the Rocky Mountains that feeds on cottonwood trees.
-It is one of the largest insects in North America, with lengths reaching 40 mm and widths, 12 mm.
+It is one of the largest beetles in North America, with lengths reaching 40 mm and widths, 12 mm.
 It is the only species in the genus Plectrodera.

 Description

 The adult cottonwood borer is a large longhorn beetle with a black-and-white coloration and black antennae as long or longer than the body.
 The white portions are due to microscopic masses of hair.
 The larvae have legless, cylindrical, creamy-white bodies with a brown-to-black head and grow up to 38 mm long.

 Life cycle

 The female cottonwood borer will chew small pits in the base of the tree in which to lay her eggs.
 The larvae can take up to two years to mature, after which they pupate in a root below ground level for approximately three weeks.
 Once metamorphosis has completed, the now-adult chews its way out of the root and digs up to the surface.